oele-isis-vanderbilt/Video-Annote/README.md

     - **URL…** (downloadable URL or `.m3u8` — requires ffmpeg)
 - **Import Existing Session**
   - Loads an already-saved session from the Data Root

+### 2.5) Finish a session when you are done
+- Click **Finish Session** to reset/clear the current workspace after completing a session
+- Your annotations and session changes are already autosaved as you work, so **Finish Session** is mainly for wrapping up and starting fresh

 ### 3) Choose which videos are visible
 Use **Selected videos** (multi-select) to choose which videos appear in the grid.